What is the plan for RENAISSANCE BRIARCLIFF MANOR?

-Rose Enterprises Group, an affiliate of Rose Equities, is under contract to purchase the 37-acre former Pace University campus, with the goal of transforming the long-vacant property into a new neighborhood of homes and open space within walking distance of downtown Briarcliff Manor.
+Rose Enterprises Group is under contract to purchase the 37-acre former Pace University campus, with the goal of transforming the long-vacant property into a new neighborhood of homes and bucolic open space within walking distance of downtown Briarcliff Manor.
 The proposal responds directly to the planning goals identified in the Village’s Downtown Adjacent Zoning Study (May 2025), which recommended creating a new Planned Unit Development district at this location.

 The Study found that 235 Elm Road is uniquely suited for a neighborhood that can:

 Consistent with the Study’s preferred “PUD-2 scenario”, our plan would replace the ten deteriorated campus buildings with a carefully designed neighborhood, including approximately 110 townhomes and five single-family homes along Tuttle Road.
-The community will feature attractive architecture, thoughtful site planning, and significant open space.
+The community will feature attractive architecture; thoughtful site planning; and 10 acres of open and wooden areas representing nearly 30% of the entire property.

 The former campus offers a rare opportunity to create a thoughtfully planned neighborhood that balances new housing with meaningful open space.
 Consistent with the Downtown Adjacent Zoning Study, the plan preserves significant natural features, including steep slopes and wetlands, while clustering homes to maintain broad landscaped buffers along Elm and Tuttle Roads.

-The design sets aside publicly accessible open space, including a neighborhood green along Elm Road and a walking trail that connects to Tuttle Road.
-In addition, the community will include shared amenities such as a pool and clubhouse for residents.
+The design sets aside publicly accessible open space, including a 60,000-square-foot neighborhood green along Elm Road and a mile long walking trail that connects to Tuttle Road.
+In addition, Renaissance Briarcliff Manor will include shared amenities such as a pool and clubhouse for residents.
 Overall, roughly 30 percent of the site will remain open space, ensuring that the new homes are integrated with the Village’s existing landscape and community character.

 Any redevelopment of the site will undergo a full traffic and mobility impact analysis as part of the Village’s review process, including identification of mitigation measures where appropriate.
 The former campus previously accommodated a daily population of roughly 1,100 students and staff.